hsgway/Mouse_bulk_RNA-seq_HISAT2/README.md

 ## Basic Usage

+1. Download and edit the template codes
-1. Open the terminal
+2. Open the terminal
-2. Type in "bash" and drag and drop the xxx.sh file
+3. Type in "bash" and drag and drop the xxx.sh file

 ```
 bash xxx.sh